 Physicians report this type in around 2% to 10% of pregnancies.
 It generally fades away after birth.
-But up to 10% of females with gestational diabetes get type 2, weeks or even years afterward.
+But up to 10% of females with gestational diabetes get type 2 weeks or even years afterwards.

 This type of diabetes is more of a risk for the baby as compared to the mother.
-A baby an unusual weight gain can be seen in the baby before birth, or there can be a breathing difficulty in the baby at birth, or later on the mother can be at a greater risk of obesity and diabetes.
+An unusual weight gain can be seen in the baby before birth, or there can be breathing difficulty in the baby at birth, or later on, the mother can be at a greater risk of obesity and diabetes.
 The mother may require a cesarean section due to an exceedingly large baby.

 The treatment involves:

-- Careful meal planning for obtaining maximum nutrients without fats or calories.
+- Careful meal planning to obtain maximum nutrients without fats or calories.

 - Keeping weight gain under control.